Haseley’s grounder sends Phils past Miami 5-4 in 15 innings

+PHILADELPHIA (AP)Adam Haseley and Philadelphia’s bullpen showed the Phillies aren’t quitting on the season.

-PHILADELPHIA (AP)Adam Haseley’s fielder’s choice scored Rhys Hoskins with the winning run in the 15th inning as the Philadelphia Phillies outlasted the Miami Marlins 5-4 on Friday night.
+Haseley’s fielder’s choice scored Rhys Hoskins with the winning run in the 15th inning and Philadelphia outlasted the Miami Marlins 5-4 on Friday night.

 Adam Conley (2-11) hit Hoskins and then walked Phil Gosselin to open the 15th.
 Andrew Knapp dropped a sacrifice bunt that moved Hoskins and Gosselin up a base before the Marlins intentionally walked Maikel Franco, loading the bases with one out for Haseley.